kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 While there is a lot of work going into making the access and use of such systems easier, more convenient, more interactive and maybe even provide some graphical user interface, the standard mode of access is still via terminal[^1].

 Via `ssh` we usually reach one of the login nodes and from here we get access to the job scheduler.
-We can prepare our job script, maybe compile some sources, sort out data and when everything is finished submit our to the queue (and wait).
+We can prepare our job script, maybe compile some sources, sort out data and when everything is finished submit our job to the queue (and wait).

 There are different job schedulers around, the most commonly found is [Slurm](https://www.schedmd.com/).
 The _workload manager_ itself is [open source](https://github.com/SchedMD/slurm), the company SchedMD® _distributes and maintains the canonical version of Slurm as well as providing Slurm support, development, training, installation, and configuration_[^2].